gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

         6SO4     S1   30   1.205   3.313   0.568
     3.50000   3.50000   3.50000

-Between the second and the
-last lines, there is one line per atom.
+Between the second and the last lines, there is one line per atom.
 Each line indicates, from left to right:

-- the residue ID, with all the atoms from the same
-  SO\ :sub:`4`\ :sup:`2-` ion sharing the same residue ID,
+- the residue ID, with all 5 atoms from the same :math:`\text{SO}_4^{2-}` ion sharing the same residue ID,
-- the residue name,
+- the residue name (SO4),
-- the atom name,
+- the atom name (O1, O2, O3, O4, or S1),
-- the atom ID,
+- the atom ID (1 to 30),
-- the atom position: :math:`x`, :math:`y`, and :math:`z` coordinates in nanometer.
+- the atom position: :math:`x`, :math:`y`, and :math:`z` coordinates in
+  nanometers.

 The format of a **.gro** file is fixed, and each column is in a fixed position.

-The generated **conf.gro** file can be visualized using VMD by typing in the terminal:
+The generated **conf.gro** file can be visualized using VMD by typing in the
+terminal:

 .. code-block:: bash

     vmd conf.gro

-Then, download the |na.gro| template for the Na\ :sup:`+` ion and add 12 ions using the same command:
+Then, download the |na.gro| template for the :math:`\text{Na}_+` ion and add 12 ions using the same command:

 ..  code-block:: bw